Category: Former

 Carly Schnitzler

-Carly Schnitzler is a PhD candidate and teaching fellow in the Department of English and Comparative Literature at the University of North Carolina at Chapel Hill.
-Currently writing a dissertation on the rhetorics and poetics of automation, her research and writing focuses more broadly on the intersections of rhetoric, experimental poetics, labor practices, and digital infrastructures.
-Her scholarly work has been published or is forthcoming in electronic book review, Textshop Experiments, The CE … Read more
+Carly Schnitzler graduated with a PhD from the Department of English and Comparative Literature at the University of North Carolina at Chapel Hill in 2023.
+Her dissertation is on the rhetorics and poetics of automation, her research and writing focuses more broadly on the intersections of rhetoric, experimental poetics, labor practices, and digital infrastructures.
+Her scholarly work has been published or is forthcoming in electronic book review, Textshop Experiments, The CEA Critic, and The Geo … Read more

 China Medel